foopod/gbaGamejam2021/README.md

 ## Tomorrow..

-+ Refactor and make a player class
++ Left and right collisions
-+ Improve collisions
++ Make it easier to detect ground tiles

 ## Day 14-17